 This is something we’ve talked about at this site [The Dangers of Aspirin, 2002], but new information from recent studies has forced us to take a closer look at Aspirin Therapy.
+The latest studies/conclusions on aspirin therapy will be at the bottom of this article.

 When Aspirin Therapy first came about, it was aimed simply at keeping platelets from sticking together, or clotting.
 With the recent revelations that CVD (cardiovascular disease) and most heart attacks are actually the result of inflammation, Aspirin Therapy became even more popular because aspirin is an anti-inflammatory.